-Save on Property Taxes: A Guide to Reducing Your Tax Bill in Philly
+Philadelphia Property Tax: A Guide to Reducing Your Tax Bill

 On August 5, 2024, Mayor Cherelle Parker announced that 580,000 properties in Philadelphia will experience a property tax increase of more than 50% in 2025.
 According to our estimates, 100% of homeowners are unhappy with this news.
 If you believe your new tax bill is unfair, there are steps you can take to appeal it.
 Let’s explore what can be done to potentially reduce your property tax burden and ensure you’re paying a fair amount: